 When is Lovecraft Country coming out?

-In any case, this horror drama promises to be our next binge-watch obsession, one that reckons with America's brutal past as it imagines the kinds of freaky monsters that can only come out of Lovecraftian horror.
-Filming is already underway, and Lovecraft Country should debut on HBO later this year.
+This horror drama promises to be our next binge-watch obsession, one that reckons with America's brutal past as it imagines the kinds of freaky monsters that can only come out of Lovecraftian horror.
 We can’t wait!